 - Avoid a crushing debt that you can't get rid of

 What Should I Do?

 Considering what you face, if you have been charged with drunk driving, you need to consult with a lawyer.
-If you received the ticket in southern New Jersey, want to do everything you can to avoid conviction, and are ready to act, then call me immediately at 856-432-4113 or contact me through this site to schedule a free consultation in my Woodbury office.
+If you received the ticket in Burlington, Camden, Gloucester, Salem or Cumberland County, want to do everything you can to avoid conviction, and are ready to act, then call me immediately at 856-432-4113 or contact me through this site to schedule a free consultation in my Woodbury office.

 If you are looking for more information on New Jersey's drunk driving law, then download my free book, How Much Trouble Am I In?
 A Guide to New Jersey Drunk Driving Law.